Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Laminations with prescribed subsurface coefficients

 \end{proof}

 The second part of the above lemma does not say anything about the order of two consecutive subsurfaces $Z_{i}$ and $Z_{i+1}$.
-The following lemma gives an order for times in the two consecutive intervals $J_{Z_{i}}$ and $J_{Z_{i+1}}$ (see Theorem \ref{thm : hrpath}).
+The following lemma gives an order for times in the two consecutive intervals $J_{Z_{i}}$ and $J_{Z_{i+1}}$.
+See Theorem \ref{thm : hrpath}(\ref{h : J}) for the definition of $J$ intervals corresponding to component domains of a hierarchy.